-Export and import data
+Export and import

-script to export and import YCQL data.
-For details on how to use the script to connect to a YugabyteDB cluster, as well as the full list of available options, refer to the ycqlsh reference.
+You use the ycqlsh script to export and import YCQL data.
+For details on how to use the script to connect to a YugabyteDB cluster, as well as the full list of available options, see ycqlsh reference.

 Export schema

-You use the DESCRIBE
+You use the DESCRIBE command (abbreviated to DESC) to export the schema.

 To export the schema of a single keyspace, run the following command:

-./bin/ycqlsh -e "DESC KEYSPACE <keyspace-name>" > <file>
+./bin/ycqlsh -e "DESC KEYSPACE <keyspace_name>" > <file>

-is the path to the resulting CQL script file.
+• file is the path to the resulting CQL script file.

 To export the schema of every keyspace, run the following command: